We've divided our FAQ (below) into three sections:

 Yes.
 Just choose your mastering facility and replicator wisely.

-If we will be making vinyl or cassettes as well as CDs, should I be concerned about the different needs of each?
+If we will be making vinyl LPs as well as CDs, should I be concerned about the different needs of each?

-Most material nicely survives the transition from CD to vinyl or cassette.
-Level and EQ will be adjusted to be optimized for each medium.
+Most material that is properly mastered translates well to vinyl.
+Level and eq will be adjusted by the cutting engineer when that transfer is made.
 An exception might be a classical or instrumental project with huge dynamic range.
-Sometimes we'll recommend a bit of level adjustment in mastering; that is, bringing up the quietest pieces and easing back the biggest peaks.
-This being in the interest of vinyl limitations, tape hiss or distortion.
+Sometimes we'll recommend a bit of level adjustment; that is, bringing up the quietest pieces and easing back the biggest peaks.
+Vinyl also has special considerations in terms of low end and brightness.
+More details upon request.

 Are all replicating plants the same?